polished85/headwireCMS/README.md

 A react component that represents the component to be rendered.

 ##### editor.js
-A react component that knows how to update the component (from component.js).
+An editor component that knows how to update the component (from component.js).
 This is the component that appears in the *Component Settings* sidebar.

 ##### data.js
 Each component has a data prop that holds all components data (text, classes, etc).
 Initial component data is defined using the React *defaultProps* method.
 Here is an example data prop for the h1 component.
 ```
 {
-	data: }
+	data: {
-		text: 'Heading 1',
+		text: 'Heading 1 Initial Data',
 		class: 'h1'
 	}
 }